What is the easiest, nonsensical skill endorsement that you can get on Linkedin? Hands down! It’s MS Office. Or being a bit more specific MS Word.

 Then later, it became a standard whenever icons were used in applications.
 Possibly you must have seen similar tooltips on desktop applications (like MS Office, Adobe Suite, Desktop wizards, etc.), cloud applications (like CRMs, ERPs, HCMs, etc.), and as alternative text on images, etc.

-Now, with the advent of the new generation interactive tooltip, these info pop-ups have made its distinct mark on the software industry.
+Now, with the advent of the new generation interactive tooltip, these info pop-ups have made their distinct mark on the software industry.